datagrok-ai/public/help/develop/how-to/manipulate-viewers.md

 property:

-- `choices`: an array of predefined values that a property accepts, e.g., all possible aggregation functions you can use for the `Value` column in a bar chart; choices are given in a drop-down list in the property panel
+- `choices`: an array of predefined values that a property accepts, e.g., all possible aggregation functions you can use for the `Value` column in a bar chart; choices are given in a drop-down list in the context panel
 - `columnFilter`: an indication of allowed data types, it is only relevant to column properties, e.g., the `Value` column of a box plot has a *numerical* filter; acceptable values are *numerical* , *categorical*, and an individual data type (use `DG.COLUMN_TYPE` to refer to it)